Create a timeless classic interior with the top traditional design suppliers

-They are a French company selling a wide range of very special traditional style furniture pieces and accessories.
-Again, it’s a top quality brand, however we had some difficulties navigating their website as some items you find there aren’t in stock or are discontinued, so make sure you double check before setting your hearth on something.
+They’re a French company selling a wide range of very special traditional style furniture pieces and accessories.
+Again, it’s a top-quality brand.
+However, we had some difficulties navigating their website as some items you find there aren’t in stock or discontinued, so make sure you double-check before setting your heart on something.

-In general, if you are considering these two brands it might be worth speaking to an Interior Designer on your project, because with so many ranges, beautiful items and different finishes to choose from it can be a complex exercise visualising the final picture, and they can help you taking the hassle out of checking stock levels, lead times and delivery schedules with the suppliers.
+In general, if you are considering these two brands, it might be worth speaking to an Interior Designer on your project.
+With so many ranges, beautiful items and different finishes to choose from it can be a complex exercise visualising the final picture.
+Interior Designers can help you take the hassle out of checking stock levels, lead times and delivery schedules with the suppliers.

 Mis En Demeure

 They offer a ‘Timeless Elegance’ and indeed their style has an almost colonial, well-travelled, traditional look.
 They have lovely furniture, but went crazy in the accessories aisle.
 Temza Design Studio’s favourite is the Victoria and Albert collection “Seagull” cushion.
 It has a perfect balance between playfulness and elegance that you need for a boy’s bedroom!